-Enterprises as well as individuals are increasingly becoming inundated with data.
-Advancements in information and communication technologies have enabled each and every one of us to generate, capture, and store vast quantities of data easily.
+Businesses and individuals are increasingly becoming flooded with data.
+Advancements in information technology have allowed us to generate, capture, and store vast quantities of data easily.
 However, raw data by itself is not very useful.
-To turn data into the “new gold” of the cyber-information age, we can use data mining to automatically analyze data from different perspectives, summarize it into useful information, uncover new knowledge hidden in it, and use them to help predict future trends and behaviors.
+To turn data into the “new gold” in this cyber-information age, data mining can automatically analyze data from different perspectives and diverse sources, summarize them into useful information, uncover new knowledge that were hidden, and use them to help predict future trends and behaviors.

-Led by Dr. See-Kiong Ng and Shonali Krishnaswamy, our department is part of the Institute for Infocomm Research (I2R), a member of the Agency for Science, Technology and Research (A*STAR) family.
-With a unique history of starting out as a Bioinformatics group more than a decade ago, the department excels in cross-disciplinary data mining research, with a strong focus on the effective mining of complex patterns from both structured and unstructured data from a wide range of application domains.
+With a unique history of starting out as one of the first Bioinformatics groups more than a decade ago, the department excels in cross-disciplinary applied data mining research, with a strong focus on the effective mining of complex patterns from both structured and unstructured data from a wide range of application domains.